assomanu/Dark-theme-XML/README.md

 # Dark-theme-XML
 A nice dark color scheme I use in gedit.

-All I did was copying [this color scheme](https://github.com/ubuntu/yaru/blob/master/gtksourceview/gtksourceview-5/dark.xml.in) (which is Yaru Dark), then I changed some colors and added
+All I did was copying [this color scheme](https://github.com/ubuntu/yaru/blob/master/gtksourceview/gtksourceview-5/dark.xml.in) (which is Yaru Dark), then I changed most of the colors of C keywords and added

 ```xml
 <style name="def:operator" foreground="purple_2"/>